SQMah/Art-Style-Transfer-Video/art-style-transfer/README.md

 # Art Style Transfer
 <img src="./assets/in.gif" width="48%"><img src="./assets/out.gif" width="48%">
+For images and *video*.

 ## Setup
-Use your choice of Python 3.9+ virtual environment or conda environment.
+Use your choice of Python 3.7+ virtual environment or conda environment.

-**Make sure environment is 3.9+**

 Then run:

 ``pip install -r requirements.txt``